offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 By recursively performing this operation, you can pull out all nodes that make up a maximum alignment path:

  * Pick a column, find a node, and sub-divide.
- * For each sub-division from last step, pick a column, find a node, and sub-divide.
+ * For each sub-division from last step: Pick a column, find a node, and sub-divide.
- * For each sub-division from last step, pick a column, find a node, and sub-divide.
+ * For each sub-division from last step: Pick a column, find a node, and sub-divide.
  * etc..

 Finding the edges between these nodes yields the maximum alignment path.
 To find the edges between the node found at column n and the node found at column n + 1, isolate the alignment graph between those nodes and perform the standard matrix variant of global alignment.
 The graph will likely be very small, so the computation and space requirements will likely be very low.